~2013 - 2014~

 Welcome to P.A.C.E.S.!

-Mr. Henry Hall is my para-professional that will be assisting me in my class this year.
-I cannot emphasize Mr. Hall's importance to my classroom.
-He is very patient and understanding to all students and their limitations.
+Mr. Henry Hall is my Special Ed para-professional that will be assisting me in some of my classes this year.
+He plays an important role in my classroom activities as well as assisting students in their instructional classroom settings outside P.A.C.E.S.
+He is very patient and understanding to all students.
 Most of all, he is a wonderful mentor on and off the school campus.
-He is a current member of the Corpus Christi Hammerheads Arena football team and comes to us from Oklahoma.

 We enjoy teaching all types of students and together, hope to make a difference in your student's education this year.